Language: EN

 }

-The other cases (1 to 3) we have seen cannot change the reference to point to something else.
-Cases 2 and 3 can modify the data it points to, but not the reference itself.
+The rest of the cases (1 to 3) that we have seen cannot change the reference to point to something different.
+Cases 2 and 3 can modify the data to which my reference points, but not the reference itself.

 As much as possible, try to always avoid passing parameters by reference.
-It is very atypical, and leads to strange effects that are difficult to detect.
+It is very atypical and leads to weird effects that are hard to detect.

-For example, if you have a soccer_player object and you need a function to modify them, simply pass the player by value.
+For example, if you have a football_player object and need a function to modify them, simply pass the player by value.

 {